Robotics and automation is a growing career field full of choices.

 Businesses today are looking for new tools that give them an edge, and robotics and automation are the way to do it.
 That means this career field – with jobs that don’t move overseas – could be the way to your career success.

-In addition, Stark State offers a one-year technical certificate for the individual who is interested in the field of industrial automation.
+In addition, Stark State offers a technical certificate for the individual who is interested in the field of industrial automation.